The dispersion time of random walks on finite graphs: Preliminaries

 \section{Preliminaries}

-In the following, $G=(V,E)$ will be always an undirected, connected and unweighted graph with $n$ vertices.
-We say that a graph $G$ is almost-regular if the ratio between maximum degree $\Delta(G)$ and minimum degree $\delta(G)$ is bounded from above by a constant.
+Throughout $G=(V,E)$ will denote an undirected, unweighted, connected graph with $n$ vertices.
+Let $\Delta(G)$ denote the maximum degree of $G$.
+We say that a graph $G$ is almost-regular if the ratio between maximum degree and minimum degree is bounded from above by a constant.